mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A group is always created with a single member, the "creator".
 Other members are then added to the group using the usual Add/Commit mechanism.

-The creator of a group is responsible for setting the group ID, ciphersuite, and initial extensions for the group.
-If the creator intends to add other members at the time of creation, then it SHOULD fetch KeyPackages for the members to be added, and select a ciphersuite and extensions according to the capabilities of the members.
-To protect against downgrade attacks, the creator MUST use the `capabilities` information in these KeyPackages to verify that the chosen version and ciphersuite is the best option supported by all members.
+The creator of a group is responsible for setting the group ID, cipher suite, and initial extensions for the group.
+If the creator intends to add other members at the time of creation, then it SHOULD fetch KeyPackages for the members to be added, and select a cipher suite and extensions according to the capabilities of the members.
+To protect against downgrade attacks, the creator MUST use the `capabilities` information in these KeyPackages to verify that the chosen version and cipher suite is the best option supported by all members.

 Group IDs SHOULD be constructed in such a way that there is an overwhelmingly low probability of honest group creators generating the same group ID, even without